Iordan-Iulian-Bogdan/Image-Encryption-App/README.md

 ```
 encryptionImage encryptImage(cv::Mat img, /* image to be encrypted */
-							int TILE_SIZE, /* size of tiles in which the image is broken up and processed, larger tiles may provide better quality at the cost of memory and speed */
-							string passphrase, /* passphare used to generate the encryption matrix */
+				string passphrase, /* passphare used to generate the encryption matrix, must be the same as the one used at encryption time */
+				int acceleration,
-							int threads /* number of tiles to be encrypted simultaneously */ )
+				int threads, /* number of tiles to be encrypted simultaneously */
+				int iterations, /* the larger the tile the less need for more iterations */
+				bool removeNoise) { /* enables noise reduction */
 ```

 The longer the passphrase the more seeds are used to generate the encryption matrix ```A``` and thus the encryption is more secure.